Brace Mountain: Geography

 Brace is near the south end of an escarpment roughly paralleling the Connecticut and Massachusetts state lines, which runs north–south east of the summit, in North East, New York, at the northeast corner of a narrow northward extension of Dutchess County.
 To its east is the largely undeveloped, privately owned Riga Plateau, with Riga Lake, Connecticut's highest at 533 m, to the south in the town of Salisbury, Connecticut.
 Due east, on the other escarpment, is 2316 ft Bear Mountain, Connecticut's highest summit.
 There is a 100 ft drop into the col between Brace and South Brace, a quarter-mile (250 m) to the south.
 The ridge continues to the south for several miles past the lower Mount Riga and Thorpe Mountain before ending where U.S. Route 44 crosses the state line.

 One mile (1.6 km) to the northeast is the nearest other summit, 2453 ft Mount Frissell, located just over Connecticut's northern border in Mount Washington, Massachusetts.
 A short distance from the summit, the state line reaches 2370 ft, the highest elevation in Connecticut.
 To its east is 2296 ft Round Mountain, in Connecticut.

 Approximately 0.3 mi north-northeast of Brace's summit is the tripoint where New York, Connecticut and Massachusetts meet.
 The ridge continues north-northwest to 2250 ft Alander Mountain, in the western corner of Massachusetts, where the highest point in New York's Columbia County is located at the state line below the summit.
 Beyond that it continues to Catamount Ski Area, straddling the state line.

-The west slope of the ridge drops steeply 1300 ft to the narrow floor of the north end of the Harlem Valley, also known as the Oblong, the region of Dutchess County within a short distance of the state line, claimed by both New York and Connecticut during the colonial era.
+The west slope of the ridge drops steeply 1300 ft to the narrow floor of the north end of the Harlem Valley, the northern terminus of the Oblong, a narrow strip of land along easternmost today's Westchester, Putnam, and Dutchess Counties claimed by both New York and Connecticut during the Colonial era.
 Here there are some farms and houses, with New York State Route 22 and the Harlem Valley Rail Trail running through.
 Across the valley, in the town of Ancram, rises 1346 ft Fox Hill.

 Four miles (6.4 km) to the south is the village of Millerton, New York, the nearest large settlement.
 The small hamlet of Copake, New York, is 3 mi to the north-northwest.
 In Connecticut, Lakeville is to the southwest of the Riga Plateau area.

 The west side of Brace Mountain drains into the Noster Kill, then into Bash Bish Brook, the Roeliff Jansen Kill, thence the Hudson River and the Atlantic Ocean.
 The southwest side drains into Webatuck Creek, Ten Mile River, thence the Housatonic River and Long Island Sound.
 The southeast side drains into Riga Lake and South Pond, then into Wachocostinook Brook, Salmon Creek, and the Housatonic River.
 The north side drains into Ashley Hill Brook, thence Bash Bish Brook, and the Roeliff Jansen Kill.